Updated 11/13/17 by Kat McGuire

 including using alcohol to excess or use of illegal substances.

 must be in writing, signed and submitted to an Executive Director with a $10.00 fee.
-The fee will be refunded
+The fee will be refunded if the complaint

-If the complaint

 is upheld.
 Executive Directors are exempt from the $10.00 complaint fee.
 The Secretary will send a certified return receipt

 requested letter within five (5) days after receiving the complaint and fee, to notify the member who the complaint is against.

 S.A.B.R.A. will consider the letter received if the receipt is returned (showing no address change).
 The Board of Directors

 will make a decision based upon the written statements by the complainant, defending member, and any witnesses.
 The Secretary

-will notify both parties in writing of the decision, postmarked no later than three (3) days after review of the complaint. of the Executive Directors.
+will notify both parties in writing of the decision, postmarked no later than three (3) days after review of the complaint

+of the Executive Directors.
 Anyone requesting to speak will be by the majority vote of those members present.
 Upon close of

 the decision, members present will vote on the complaint decision - the decision will be final.
-Penalties will
+Penalties will be assessed

 depending upon the severity of the offense.
 The fine must be paid prior to the defending member to be allowed to enter the